looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 Like `.position`, `.scale` is stored in a `Vector3`, and the initial scale of an object is $(1,1,1)$:

 {{< code lang="js" linenos="false" caption="An object's scale is stored in a `Vector3`" >}}
-// when create a mesh...
+// when we create a mesh...
 const mesh = new Mesh();

 // ... internally, three.js creates a Vector3 for us: